scottyschup/ruby-curriculum/w1d4/recursion.md

 need to do anything special to square a number, just calculate the value and multiply it by itself.

-If the `n == 256`, about how many recursive steps will we run in the first case?
-About how many in the second?
+If the `n == 256`, about how many nested recursive steps will we run in the first case?

+How deep will we need to recurse for the second?
 Keep in mind that the first reduces the exponent by one for each recursion, while the second reduces it by half.
+Even if we don't recurse as deeply, do we call `exp` using recursion 2 less often than using recursion 1?

 * The `#dup` method doesn't make a *deep copy*: